Skip to main content

 5-minute conversation vs. hours of manual analysis

-**Time Investment:** - Chat conversation: 5 minutes
+Based on our real example: Time Investment: - Chat conversation: 5 minutes

 ROI: 1,050% (save $420 for 40 minutes work)